-The degree distribution of an uncorrelated random graph is binomial, and so it has tails that exponentially decrease; for large $d$, the probability $\Prob{d}$ that a randomly chosen vertex has degree $d$ decays exponentially, $\Prob{d}\propto \exp(-d^2)$.
-However, in observed graphs such as computer networks, human neural nets, and social networks, the observed degree distribution has a power-law tail \cite{Barabasi1999}.
-In particular, one observed $\Prob{d}\propto d^{-\gamma}$ where generally $\gamma \in [2,3]$.
+The degree distribution of an uncorrelated random graph is binomial, and so it has tails that decay exponentially for large graphs (as $n \rightarrow \infty$).
+However, in real world graphs such as computer networks, human neural nets, and social networks, the measured degree distribution has a power-law tail \cite{Barabasi1999}, $\Prob{d}\propto d^{-\gamma}$ where $\gamma \in [2,3]$.
 Such distributions are often also referred to as ``scale-free''.

 The \textbf{preferential attachment model} is a scale-free random graph model.
-It is best described via the generative process rather than by a particular distribution over edges or possible graphs.\footnote{This feature of the preferential attachment model is what makes it particularly difficult to work with analytically.} Although first described by Yule in 1925 \cite{Yule1925}, the model did not achieve its current popularity until the work of Barab\'asi and Albert in 1999 \cite{Barabasi1999}.
+Although first described by Yule in 1925 \cite{Yule1925}, the model did not achieve its current popularity until the work of Barab\'asi and Albert in 1999 \cite{Barabasi1999}.

 The model has two parameters, $l$ and $n$.
 The latter is the size of the graph, and the former controls the density of the graph.
 We require that $1\leq l<n$.
 The generative procedure for sampling from this distribution proceeds as follows.
 Begin by initializing a star graph with $l+1$ vertices, with vertex $l+1$ having degree $l$ and all others having degree $1$.
 Then, for each $l+1<i\leq n$, add a vertex, and randomly attach it to $l$ vertices already present in the graph, where the probability of $i$ attaching to $v$ is proportional to to the degree of $v$.
-Stop once the graph contains $n$ vertices.
+We stop once the graph contains $n$ vertices.